Jamestown residents warned to lock doors as search for escaped homicide suspect continues

 Warren County is just across the Pennsylvania border from Chautauqua County, and the Warren County jail is about 20 miles from Jamestown.

 Burham's escape was noticed within "minutes," the Warren County spokeswoman said.
-He was in the recreation yard with other inmates and was under video surveillance, she said.
+He was in the recreation yard with other inmates and was under video surveillance, Stelter said.

 Burham drew attention of the authorities after the body of Kala M. Hodgkin, 34, was found on William Street in Jamestown on May 11.
 Jamestown police identified her as a homicide victim.